husseinMohamed7/data-engineering-journey-ITI/Python Programming/The_Zen_Of_Python.md

-# Special cases aren't special enough to break the rules
+<h1 align="center">Special cases aren't special enough to break the rules</h1>

 ## Introduction: Zen of Python
-In the Python world, there is a simple philosophy called **Zen of Python**, which is a collection of rules that make code clearer and easier to maintain.
+#### In the Python world, there is a simple philosophy called **Zen of Python**, which is a:
+<h2 align="center">Collection of rules that make code clearer and easier to maintain.</h2>

-It starts with short but deep sentences, like:
+#### It starts with short but deep sentences, like:
-> Beautiful is better than ugly
+- Beautiful is better than ugly
-> Simple is better than complex
+- Simple is better than complex

 One of the important rules is:
 > **Special cases aren't special enough to break the rules**

-The idea is that even if you have a "special" or "exceptional" case, it does not mean you should change your coding style or break the rules that maintain clarity and simplicity.
+The idea is that even if you have a **special** or **exceptional** case, you should not change your coding style or break the rules that maintain clarity and simplicity.
-Exceptions might tempt you to cheat the style, but that usually leads to complexity and harder maintenance.
+Doing so often makes the code more complex and harder to maintain.

 ---